NIFTy-PPL/NIFTy/README.md

 ### Running the tests

-In oder to run the tests one needs two additional packages:
+To run the tests, additional packages are required:

     sudo apt-get install python3-coverage python3-parameterized python3-pytest python3-pytest-cov

 Afterwards the tests (including a coverage report) can be run using the